 Our self processing business model

 In May 2017 NAHL set up its first Law Firm, “Your Law LLP” in partnership with New Law Solicitors, part of Redde PLC.
 NAHL’s ownership interest in the company enables the group to take a share of the profit from work processed by Your Law.
 Alongside our enhanced brand positioning, Your Law provides a platform to grow our share of the Personal Injury Market whilst continuing to provide high quality marketing services to our panel law firms.
 The setting up of this Alternate Business Structure is a positive development in executing the Group’s strategic plans to advance its business model and prepare the division for the PI market changes being taken forward by the government.

 In November 2017, NAH launched its second joint venture, National Law Partners, with solicitors Lyons Davidson.
 National Law Partners operates from offices in Cardiff and is staffed by colleagues seconded in from Lyon Davidson alongside a team of NAH employees who complete the first part of the legal process.

-In the first half of 2019, NAHL will launch a wholly owned, modern, digitally enabled, purpose built, small claims ready law firm.
+In April 2019, NAHL launched its first wholly owned, modern, digitally enabled, purpose built, small claims ready law firm.